ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/setup_sysbench.md

 ## Open MySQL port on the server system

 Make sure that port 3003 is open on the server system so that the Sysbench client can connect.
 If the machines are on the same local network, no action is needed.
-If you are using cloud instances you will need to adjust the security group settings to open port 3003 for traffic originating from the client system.
+If you are using cloud instances, you will need to adjust the security group settings to open port 3003 for traffic originating from the client system.

 ## Run benchmarks with Sysbench

 To make it easier to run Sysbench, a script is provided below.

-Using a text editor, copy the contents below into a file named `run_sysbench.sh`
+Using a text editor, copy the contents below into a file named `run_sysbench.sh`:

 ```